 Find your URL and brand name

 Your brand name should reflect your identity.
-If you’re selling a funky, innovative product, this should be reflected in a name that will catch the interest of your intended audience.
-In the same way, if you’re offering professional services, you’ll want to keep things more sober and instantly recognisable, for example, if you’re a designer, make this discernible in your name and URL, e.g. johnsmithdesign.com
+If you’re selling a funky, innovative product, this should be reflected in your name.
+You might choose something really unusual or catchy that will catch the interest of your intended audience.
+In the same way, if you’re offering professional services, you may want to keep things slightly more serious

-Finding a free domain name might be tricky, so you may even want take this step first before officially registering as a business and making your brand name final.
-For example, if JSDesign.com is the only available URL to you, it may be better to consider making this your official brand name for all other media.
+Finding a free domain name might be tricky, so you may even want to take this step first before officially registering as a business and making your brand name final.
+For example, if you’re considering setting up as John Smith Design, but JSDesign.com is the only available URL to you, it may be better to consider making this your official brand name for all other media.

 Build a website